-The Urban Core Character Area of Ball Ground is the vibrant heart of the city including the "Main Street" area along Gilmer Ferry, the commercial areas along Canton Highway and the Ball Ground Historic District.
-Interspersed within the area are a wide variety of institutions and community facilities, such as the library, post office, elementary school, city hall, fire station, several parks and a number of churches.
-This area includes the widest range of housing options, everything from townhouses to active adult cottages to historic homes.
+The Urban Core Character Area of Waleska is the heart of the city including the "Main Street" area along Reinhardt College Parkway and Fincher Road, some of the residential areas along Bartow and Grady Streets plus the Reinhardt University Campus.
+Interspersed within the area are a variety of institutions and community facilities, such as the post office, old elementary school, city hall, fire station, and several churches.
+This area includes a mixture of commercial, higher education, religious institutions and housing.